AmucheOgbonna/hotelUI/README.md

 </p>

 ---
 The Hotel UI, is just basically displaying the user interface of a hotel app.
-I replicate the UI from a tutorial, to further sharpen my skills in creating UI with react native.
+I replicated the UI from an online tutorial, to further sharpen my skills in creating UI with react native.

 ##Project SetUp
 ```